Matveibos/rails_answers_and_guides/js_tutorial.md

             var a  = { b: 12, c: 23}
             b = JSON.stringify(aa) => will be a text
             JSON.parse(b) => will be an object
+4. What is false value?

+            false, null, undefined, "", 0, NaN
 # DOM ELEMENTS

 1. How to set bacground-image src from object?